 - salt & pepper

 - Roasting Pan or glass pyrex dish

 - Cutting Board with drip slot or a cookie sheet under regular cutting board.

 - Aluminum foil

 Cooking time: Approx. 1hr10-1hr30

 The roast beef should be thawed and not frozen.
 If previously frozen ensure it has completely thawed.
-Rinse if needed with cool water and set on plate.
-Your roast should not be fridge cold when placed in oven so let it stand on counter during your prep.
+Rinse, if needed, with cool water and set on a plate.
+Your roast should not be fridge-cold when placed in the oven so let it stand on the counter during your prep.